acumos/ci-management/README.md

 These artifacts in the staging repo should be viewed as release candidates, and are the prime artifacts for integration and user acceptance testing.

-The python-release job builds the project and pushes the build artifacts to an index named "PyPi.release" in the Linux Foundation's Nexus 3 repository.
+The python-release job builds the project and pushes the build artifacts to the pypi.org index.
 This job must be triggered manually by posting a comment "pypi-release" or "pypi-remerge" in the appropriate Gerrit review request.
 Note that if the same version of the artifact already exists in the release repo the push will fail.
 Note also the deviation from Java release practices: this release job re-builds the artifact where in the Java/Maven workflow a staged artifact is copied.

-Library authors can configure pip to pull artifacts from either of these Nexus3 PyPI URLS:
+Library authors can configure pip to pull artifacts from PyPI URL:

 The python-staging job publishes to the Nexus3 staging repository
     Nexus3 PyPI staging URL: https://nexus3.acumos.org/repository/PyPi.staging/

-The python-release job publishes to the Nexus3 release and pypi.org repository
+The python-release job publishes to the PyPI repository
-    Nexus3 PyPI release URL: https://nexus3.acumos.org/repository/PyPi.release/
     PyPI URL:  https://pypi.python.org/pypi/acumos/

 ### Documentation Custom JJB templates